andrescanas01/driveways/README.md

-This is Driveways by Andres Canas, Dylan Fay, Henry Parker, Zack Saadioui.
+This is Driveways by Andres Canas, Dylan Fay, and Zack Saadioui.

 # Driveways
 Driveways